Puppy mill: Legal cases

 Chelsea Vancleve v.
 Chien Et Chat, Inc. stated, "In 2014, the Animal Legal Defense Fund filed a lawsuit against Barkworks, a Southern California pet store chain with six locations."
 Barkworks tricked many puppy buyers into purchasing sick puppies.
 They were also making illegal breeder licenses, "fabricating breeding certificates and lying about providing veterinary care" The Animal Defense Fund made a complaint in 2015 that could have turned into a class action.
 The court prevented the case from going any further as a class action but in 2018, the parties agreed on a settlement.
 "Barkworks had taken down the misleading in-store signs and closed four of its six retail stores, and the California legislature had passed a law banning the sale of dogs from commercial breeders."

 The Humane Society of the United States sued the USDA on March 21, 2018, "for failing to release information in the Animal Welfare Act records we requested under the Freedom of Information.
 The following day, Congress urged the USDA to restore the records as part of a report accompanying the agency's 2018 spending bill.
 As of April 20, 2018, USDA had still not restored the records."

 The ASPCA (American Society for the Prevention of Cruelty to Animals) filed a lawsuit in 2021 against the USDA "for abandoning its responsibility to enforce the Animal Welfare Act (AWA)" which was put in place on August 24, 1966, to regulate the humane treatment of commercially bred dogs."
-The AWA requires the USDA to inspect facilities to ensure they meet the minimum requirements of care in which violators would be face penalties such as fines and license revocation.
+The AWA requires the USDA to inspect facilities to ensure they meet the minimum requirements of care in which violators would face penalties such as fines and license revocation.
 The lawsuit claims that the USDA purposefully has chosen to ignore violations which then go unreported and unpunished which has resulted in not a single penalty filed against a commercial dog dealer since 2017 despite overwhelming evidence of cruelty.
 It was also claimed the USDA did not act even with reported violations on record.
 As of 2024, the USDA has only issued four recorded punishments to commercial dog dealers out of over 1,000 violations.
 These commercial dog dealers were still allowed to continue operating.